Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 We'll walk through pricing, what each one actually does, and the real situations where one makes more sense than the other.
-No fluff—just what works and when.

-Pick Clockify if: You're tracking hours across different projects or clients.
+Pick Clockify if you're tracking hours across different projects or clients.
 You need unlimited free users.
 You're fine exporting timesheets to your existing payroll system.
 You bill clients based on hours worked.

 When Homebase makes sense: